vlad9976/K8s-on-VM-as-IaaS/3. Kubernetes Installation/README.md

 # Setup worker nodes.

-<h3>Master node setup is completed and it’s time to create a cluster.
+<h4>Master node setup is completed and it’s time to create a cluster.
 However, it would be better to configure worker nodes on this step before going further.<br>

-I created 2 worker nodes named worker-1, worker-2 following the same steps as for master node.</h3>
+I created 2 worker nodes<br> worker-1,<br> worker-2<br> following the same steps as for master node.</h4>

  # [Continue to finish Cluster Installation][PlDa]
  # [Continue to Worker Installation][PlDb]